 Bioavailability is the fraction of the originally administered drug that arrives in systemic circulation and depends on the properties of the substance and the mode of administration.
-It can be a direct reflection of medication absorption.
+Bioavailability can be a direct reflection of medication absorption.
 For example, when administering medication intravenously, 100% of the drug arrives in circulation virtually instantly, giving this method a bioavailability of 100%.
 This makes intravenous administration the gold standard regarding bioavailability.
 This concept is especially important in orally administered medications.

 These processes will be discussed in greater detail under metabolism.
-Other modes of administration may delay certain quantities of drugs to arrive in circulation at the same time (intramuscular, oral, transdermal), giving rise to the use of the area under the plasma concentration curve (AUC).
+Other modes of administration may delay certain quantities of drugs from arriving in circulation at the same time (intramuscular, oral, transdermal), giving rise to the use of the area under the plasma concentration curve (AUC).
 The AUC is a method of calculating the drug bioavailability of substances with different dissemination characteristics, and this observes the plasma concentration over a given time.
 By calculating the integral of that curve, bioavailability can be expressed as a percentage of the 100% bioavailability of intravenous administration.

 These factors may be influenced by the polarity, size, or binding abilities of the drug, the fluid status of the patient (hydration and protein concentrations), or the body habitus of the individual.
 The goal of the distribution is to achieve what is known as the effective drug concentration.
 This is the concentration of the drug at its designed receptor site.
-To be effective, a medication must reach its designated compartmental destination, described by the volume of distribution, and not be protein-bound in order to be active.
+To be effective, a medication must reach its designated compartmental destination, described by the volume of distribution, and not be protein-bound to be active.

 Volume of Distribution (Vd)

 When a molecule is very large, charged, or primarily protein-bound in circulation, such as the GnRH antagonist cetrorelix (Vd = 0.39 L/kg), it stays intravascular, unable to diffuse, reflected by a low Vd.
 A different molecule that is smaller and hydrophilic would have a larger Vd reflected by its distribution into all extracellular fluid.
 Finally, a small lipophilic molecule, such as chloroquine (Vd = 140 L/kg), would have a very large Vd as it can distribute throughout cells and into adipose tissues.
 There may be multiple volumes of distribution depending on the rate of distribution within the subject.

 In the body, a drug may be protein-bound or free.
-Only free drug can act at its pharmacologically active sites, e.g., receptors, cross into other fluid compartments, or be eliminated.
-In the clinical setting, the free concentration of a drug at receptor sites in plasma more closely correlates with effect than is the total concentration in plasma.
+Only free drug can act at its pharmacologically active sites, eg, receptors, cross into other fluid compartments, or be eliminated.
+In the clinical setting, the free concentration of a drug at receptor sites in plasma more closely correlates with effect than the total concentration in plasma.
 The protein binding of the substance largely determines this.
-Any reduction in plasma protein binding increases the amount of drug available to act on receptors, possibly leading to greater effect or an increased possibility of toxicity.
-The principal proteins responsible for binding drugs of interest are albumin and alpha-acid glycoprotein.
+Any reduction in plasma protein binding increases the amount of drug available to act on receptors, possibly leading to a greater effect or an increased possibility of toxicity.
+The principal proteins responsible for binding medications of interest are albumin and alpha-acid glycoprotein.

 These proteins may fluctuate depending on the age and development of the patient, any underlying liver or kidney disease, or nutrition status.
 One example in which this is relevant is renal failure.
-In renal failure, uremia decreases the ability of acidic drugs, such as diazepam to bind to serum proteins.
+In renal failure, uremia decreases the ability of acidic drugs, such as diazepam, to bind to serum proteins.
 Even though the same amount of drug is initially given, there is far more drug in the "active" space, unbound by serum protein.
-This will increase the effect of the medication and increase the possibility of toxicity, e.g., respiratory depression.
+This will increase the effect of the medication and increase the possibility of toxicity, eg, respiratory depression.

 Different strategies of metabolism may occur in multiple areas throughout the body, such as the gastrointestinal tract, skin, plasma, kidneys, or lungs, but the majority of metabolism is through phase I (CYP450) and phase II (UGT) reactions in the liver.
-Phase I reactions generally transform substances into polar metabolites by oxidation allowing conjugation reactions of Phase II to take place.
+Phase I reactions generally transform substances into polar metabolites by oxidation, allowing Phase II conjugation reactions to occur.
 Most commonly, these processes inactivate the drug, convert it into a more hydrophilic metabolite, and allow it to be excreted in the urine or bile.

-Clearance is an essential term when examining excretion.
-It is defined as the ratio of the elimination rate of a drug to the plasma drug concentration.
-This is influenced by the drug, blood flow, and organ status (usually kidneys) of the patient.
+Clearance is an essential term when examining excretion; it is defined as the ratio of a drug's elimination rate to the plasma drug concentration.
+This is influenced by the drug and the patient's blood flow and organ status (usually kidneys).
 In the perfect extraction organ, in which blood would completely be cleared of medication, the clearance would become limited by the overall blood flow through the organ.

 Zero-order kinetics display a constant rate of metabolism and/or elimination independent of the concentration of a drug.
 This is the case with alcohol and phenytoin elimination.
 There is a variable half-life that decreases as the overall serum concentrations decrease.
 In contrast, first-order kinetics relies on the proportion of the plasma concentration of the drug.

 These kinetic models can be used to estimate steady states and complete elimination of medications.
-Steady-state is when the administration of a drug and the clearance are balanced, creating a plasma concentration that is unchanged by time.
-Under ideal treatment circumstances, in which a drug is administered by continuous infusion, this is achieved after treatment has been operational for four to five half-lives.
+Steady-state is when the administration of a drug and the clearance are balanced, creating a plasma concentration that is unchanged over time.
+Under ideal treatment circumstances, when a drug is administered by continuous infusion, this is achieved after treatment has been operational for four to five half-lives.
 This is the point at which the system is said to be in a steady state.
 This steady-state concentration can only be altered by changes in dosing interval, total dose, or changes in the clearance of the drug.

-The appropriate concentration needed to obtain the desired effect and the amount needed for a higher chance of adverse reactions is determined through laboratory testing.
-Using the equations given above, a clinician can easily estimate safe medication dosing over a period of time and how long it will take for a medication to leave a patient’s system.
+The appropriate concentration needed to obtain the desired effect and the amount required for a higher chance of adverse reactions are determined through laboratory testing.
+Using the equations above, a clinician can easily estimate safe medication dosing over time and how long it will take for a drug to leave a patient’s system.

 Nursing, Allied Health, and Interprofessional Team Interventions